jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 *Conventions*

-   The terms commandline, terminal, and shell have been used so far interchangibly to mean the same thing, the method for a user to issue commands to the kernel.
-In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI beign a generic word refering to anyhting where commmands are entered in text.
+   The terms __commandline__, __terminal__, and __shell__ have been used interchangibly so far to mean the same thing, the method for a user to issue commands to the kernel.
+In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI beign a generic word refering to anyhting where system commmands are entered in text.

 ## File System Structure

 __What is a Filesystem?__  A filesystem is a way for the opertaing system to manage and access files.
-It is how data is segragated and the mechanism in how you rerieve and write data.
-The benefit of a filesytem is you do not need to keep track of the locations in memory of your files, the filesystem will do that for you.
+It is how data is segragated and the mechanism the operating system uses to retreive and write data.
+The benefit of a filesytem is it will keep track of the locations in memory of your files.
 When you double click on a jpg picture in your photo directory, the operating system talks to the filesystem and says, "I want this picture, where is it located?"
-The filesystem has an index table and looks up the memory address of the file.
-That address is given to the kernel which then passes it to the disk controller for the actual retrieval portion.
-The bits are returned to the operating system from the kernel and the image is rendered to the screen.
+The filesystem has an index table of all files location in memory and looks up the address of the file.
+That address is given to the kernel which then passes it to the disk controller for the data retrieval portion.
+The bits are effdctuively returned to the operating system from the kernel and the image is rendered to the screen.
 Specific Linux filesystem and their commands will be covered in chapter 12.

-In Linux the filesyste is designed as an __upside down tree__.
+In Linux the filesystem has a hierarchy in order to be able to describe the location of any file in human addressable terms.
+The Linux filesystek was designed as an __upside down tree__ by Ken Thompson.
 What is at the bottom of a tree?
-The root is at the bottom.
-In the Linux case the __root__ or also written as __/__ sometimes called *slash*, is at the top of our tree.
-Windows operates on a serparate idea of distinct letter drives, C, D, E and that is the root of each drive.
-Mac since it is Unix based operates on the same principle as Linux but tries to hide from you by just giving you icons to commonly used places but you can get terminal access to the command line and see this hierarchy too.
+The __root__ is at the bottom.
+This is an important concept, remember it.
+In Linux the __root__ or written as __"/"__ sometimes called *slash*, is at the top of our upside down tree.
 The root is located at the top of the file system, you cannot go any higher.
 You can only go down from the root.
 The root directory contains many folders that vary from Linux distro to Linux distro, but all Linux ditros have to have a common core in order to be called a Linux distro officially.
+Let us take a look at Ubuntu 15.04 file heirarchy and compare it to Fedora 22.

 ![*Ubuntu 15.04 root directory listing*](images/Chapter-05/filesystems/ubuntu-15-04-root-listing.png "Ubuntu 15.04 root directory listing")

 ![*Fedora 22 root directory listing*](images/Chapter-05/filesystems/fedora-22-root-listing.png "Fedora 22 root directory listing")

-Notice that both of the outputs are different even though these are both "stock installs" of two commonly used Linux distros.
-Take a look at your own Linux operating system you are using and try running the same command..
-Open a terminal and type the command ```ls /```, what is the output you see compared to the two images above?
+> __Exercise:__ Notice that both of the screenshots above are different even though these are both "stock installs" of two commonly used Linux distros.
+Take a look at your own Linux operating system you are using and try running the same command.
+Use the Ubuntu Sash button or the GNOME Activities button to search for the phrase __terminal__ launch it and and type the command ```ls /```.
+What is the output you see compared to the two images above?
+Try it on some other distros or even FreeBSD.

+How does this compare to other operating systems?
+Windows operates on a serparate idea of distinct letter drives, C, D, E mapping to discrete disk drives and that is the __root__ of each drive.
+Unix was created before it was even technologically possible to have multiple disk drives.
+Mac OSX is a different case since it is BSD based, it operates on the same principle as Linux but tries to hide it from you by just giving you icons and finders.
+You can get terminal access to the commandline and see Mac's Unix heritage too.

 Why is the filesystem hierarchy different?
-The answer is complicated.
-It goes back to the 40+ years of history of Unix we are carrying with us.
-As commercial Unix began to become a reality by 1984, there was a concern, especially from Ricahrd Stallman that his GNU project would get short circuited by UNix vendors changing the Unix implementation as to make GNU software incompatable--basically making Unix not Unix.
+The answer goes back to the dawn of commercial Unix in the early 1980s.
+By 1985 there was a growing concern, especially from Richard Stallman, that the GNU project would get short-circuited by Unix vendors who would subtly change the way Unix interfaced with software and make GNU software incompatable and not desirable for use.
+Richard Stallman spurred on a nacent IEEE standards group to create something called __POSIX__ (pronounced *pah-zicks*), the __Portable Operating System Interface__.

-RIchard Stallman spurred on a nacent IEEE standards group to create something called POSIX ( pronounced *pah-zicks*), The Portable Operating System Interface.
-"This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
-POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.[^49]"  In this way a Unix vendor could not "run away" with the market and POSIX insures a level of interoperatibility between software accross Unix distros that have POSIX compliance.
+> "This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
+POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.[^49]"

+In this way a single or a small consortium of Unix vendors could not "run away" with the market.
+POSIX insures a level of interoperatibility between software accross Unix distros that have declared POSIX compliance.
 The first official POSIX standard was released in 1988, a few years ahead of the creation of Linux (1991).
 The current version is [POSIX.1-2008](http://pubs.opengroup.org/onlinepubs/9699919799/ "POSIX 7").
-It is also referred to by it's Open Group Base Specification Issue number, which is 7.
+It is also referred to by it's Open Group Base Specification Issue number, which is 7 or POSIX 7.

 ### POSIX Standard

+It is great to have a standard but what exactly does POSIX do?
+Even in that question the answer varies widely, since Unix was already in use at the time for over 15+ years before a standard was in place.
+This requried them to back define some issues and cave on other issues.
+POSIX defines at a minimum what a certified Unix based system must support feature and API wise, no more, no less.
+It does not restrict extra non-POSIX features from being included.
+In reality there is no POSIX Unix version as there is a GPL compliant GNU/Linux in gNewSense or Trisquel.

-The best place I found a short (trust me this is short) summary of what POSIX is and does was from an answer on Stackoverflow [http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix](http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix "Attribution").[^48]
+The best place I found a short (trust me this is short) summary of what POSIX is and does was from an answer on Stackoverflow, I encourage you to read the entire post and see if you can tell me what POSIX is in 3 sentences.
+From the discussion I highlighted this one answer that does the best.[http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix](http://stackoverflow.com/questions/1780599/i-never-really-understood-what-is-posix "Attribution").[^48]

 __Most important things POSIX 7 defines__